GoogleCloudPlatform/ml-auto-solutions/docs/contributing.md

 ##### XPK-based tests

+XPK will run in the same environment as the local airflow execution, and there are two XPK requirements to be aware of:

+1. Python version >= 3.10.
-When running Airflow locally, XPK requires kubectl to support GKE-based authentication.
+1. kubectl must support GKE-based authentication.
 Install the required component using

 ```
 gcloud components install gke-gcloud-auth-plugin